Rishiii57/Jarvis/README.md

 # 🤖 Jarvis Voice Assistant (Python)

-Jarvis is a Python-based voice assistant that listens to voice commands, performs web-based tasks, and speaks responses.
+Jarvis is a Python-based voice assistant that listens to your voice, performs intelligent tasks using online services, and responds with speech.
 It can:
 - Open websites
-- Play songs (via youtube api)
+- Play songs (via YouTube API)
 - Fetch weather updates
 - Read out the latest news headlines
+- Answer questions using AI (via OpenRouter API)

 ---